 The FDA gave the COVID-19 vaccine what’s called Emergency Use Authorization (EUA).
 With millions of Coronavirus cases in the United States alone, EUA was granted to distribute the vaccine as quickly as possible.

 EUA does not mean that safety was compromised or that the vaccine somehow skipped deep analysis and testing.
 It simply means that this vaccine was prioritized above all others and that multiple steps worked in parallel together.
 It was a collaborative, all-in effort by the FDA to address this public health crisis and keep our communities safe.

 Pfizer and Moderna mRNA vaccines: Traditionally, vaccines involve injecting an inactivate strand of a virus into our bodies.
 This then triggers an immune response and prepares our bodies for when the “real” virus comes.

 On the other hand, the mRNA vaccine triggers an immune response through a strand of genetic material.
 This strand provides our bodies with Coronavirus “RNA instructions,” which ultimately trigger an immune response and allow our bodies to fight off the virus.

 Using this new approach, leading pharmaceutical manufacturers are seeing over a 90% effective rate.

 Like many other vaccines, trial participants noted mild to moderate symptoms — like soreness at the injection site or feeling slightly lethargic.
-The COVID-19 vaccine is an mRNA vaccine, which means it does not contain the virus.
+The COVID-19 vaccines do not contain the virus.
 You cannot become infected with Coronavirus as a result of receiving the vaccine.

 The vaccine has not yet been tested in pregnant women and therefore there is no current recommendation.